-It should be of no surprise that our lives are already being influenced by some form of artificial intelligence and/or machine learning.
+It should be of no surprise that our lives are already being influenced by some form of AI and/or ML.
 The speed at which new applications are developing and getting deployed in our communities is astounding.

 “AI will be the best or worst thing ever for humanity.” -Elon Musk